yingling-group/lammps-mspin/README.md

 # LAMMPS-MSPIN
-A LAMMPS plugin `MSPIN` for atomistic molecular dynamics simulations of magnetic nanoparticles (MNPs).
+LAMMPS plugin `MSPIN` for atomistic molecular dynamics simulations of magnetic nanoparticles (MNPs).

 Developed for simulation method described in:
->A.U.
+> A.U.
 Mahmood and Y.G.
 Yingling. *All-Atom Simulation Method for Zeeman Alignment and Dipolar Assembly of Magnetic Nanoparticles.* (2021)

-Please cite paper above if used.
+Please cite the paper above if used.

 Author:
 Akhlak Mahmood
-Yingling Group
+Yingling Group, MSE
-North Carolina State University

-## Branches
-- If you are interested in installing the `MSPIN` plugin to your local machine, please see the instructions on the [main branch](https://github.com/yingling-group/lammps-mspin "main branch").
+NC State University, USA

-- If you are interested in the source code of the plugin, please see the [plugin branch](https://github.com/yingling-group/lammps-mspin/tree/plugin "plugin branch").
+**Note:** If you are interested in the latest source code of the plugin, please see the [plugin branch](https://github.com/yingling-group/lammps-mspin/tree/plugin "plugin branch").

-# INSTALLATION
+## Installation

 1. Clone the main branch to your local machine.
     ```